-They’re Not All About The Money
+Generation Y Not All About The Money

 That’s not to say they won’t be interested in getting a deal, but it does mean that being frugal isn’t necessarily their first priority.
 Rather than choosing your firm because you’ve offered the lowest rate, they’re more likely to choose it for having a brand identity that they feel like they want to support.

 This almost goes without saying, but nonetheless: to reach generation Y, you’re going to need to go online.
 This is the generation that was raised by the internet.
 If they can’t find your business on Google, they aren’t likely to come in.
-Nearly 70% of people Google a business before they come in.
+Nearly 86% of people Google a business before they come in.

-They Don’t Respond To Intrusive Ads
+Generation Y Don’t Respond To Intrusive Ads

 Instead, they want to do their own research and decide which brand will work best for them.
 If you’re trying to attract them, play it cool and let them come to you.
 Your job is just to make sure that when they come looking, they find you.

-They Expect Quality Advertising
+Generation Y Expect Quality Advertising

 Generation Y is really good at sniffing out sketchy ads.
 Not only do they not want you to bombard them with your ads, but they want them to look good, be reliable, and provide them some sort of value.

 Whether that’s educational value or entertainment value doesn’t necessarily matter, but they want to getting something out of their research into your brand.

 Don’t cut corners with your ads for generation Y because they will notice.
 Paying special attention to transparency and quality can make all the difference.